slaclab/nalms/docs/configuration.md

 The Elasticsearch configuration is defined using the files in `elasticsearch/config`.
 The configuration is indicated to the Elasticsearch server during launch by the INSERT_ENV_VAR environment variable.

 For security reasons, the Elasticsearch service requires a user other than root and so an Elasticsearch user must be created with appropriate permissions.
-Package managers (INSERT EXAMPLES WHERE THIS IS THE CASE) typically handle this during installation, creating a designated `elasticsearch` user, and register the Elasticsearch service as a systemd service.
+Package managers (rpm, yum, etc.) typically handle this during installation, creating a designated `elasticsearch` user, and register the Elasticsearch service as a systemd service.
 If installing from source, this workflow must be replicated and a designated user assigned.
 A utility script for user creation and sytemd deployment has been provided in `tools`, requiring root privileges.
 This will automatically generate and register the `nalms-elasticsearch` service with systemd, but not start (see installation notes).

 ```
 $ ./build.sh --elasticsearch